CP5 Assembly Guide

 Insert LED Board Headers and Standoffs

-Insert the 12-pin headers loosely into the sockets.
-Also loosely thread the standoffs and two screws into the H3, H4 positions.
+Insert the 12-pin headers into the sockets and thread the standoffs and two screws into the H3, H4 positions.

 Solder the potentiometers into the VR1 and VR2 postions and clip the excess leads.

 Place the switches on the smaller LED PCB.
-Note that three off the switches are inserted from the bottom of the PCB, while the Colour switch is inserted from the top.
+Note that three of the switches are inserted from the bottom of the PCB, while the Colour switch is inserted from the top.
+Make sure that the front of the switches are pointed out, toward where the front panel will be.

 Bend Switch Leads